Addono/aknapen.nl/content/blog/server-sided-graphql-with-apollo-client.md

 To conclude, be mindful about caching.
 It can help a bit, but the default Apollo Client caching implementation is in memory and consequentially not as effective as it is on the client side.
 Maybe in the future we will see a Redis client, as [exists](https://www.npmjs.com/package/apollo-server-cache-redis) for Apollo Server, but until then, we will have to make due with what we have.

 *Thank you* [*Keira Nicole Soutar*](https://ksoutar.com/) *for taking the time to review this post.*

+This post is now also [published](https://medium.com/swlh/server-sided-graphql-with-apollo-client-cf072a27145f) by "The Startup" on Medium!